n0tic/ByteVault-Library/README.md

 # ByteVault-Library
 My complete Library for unity.
 It is ever expanding..
 (I usually strip it down for the games purpose to keep clutter away.)

-## Bellow is an example of implementing the system
+## Bellow is an example of implementing one of the benefits
 ``` C# example
 using Bytevaultstudio.Utils; // Include the library